 - We have a range of expert medical services throughout the course and at the finish line.
 If you require medical assistance or come across an accident please make your way to the nearest aid station or checkpoint and report the accident.

 - Radio communication: as cell phone reception is only available at the start and finish lines, we place our own dedicated radio communication services between Glendhu Bay and Arrowtown.
 This includes installing three radio repeater stations on the highest points along the route to improve our team's communications in the valleys.
 These radios are distributed throughout the course at Aid stations, in the designated Queenstown 4WD-Club vehicles and Rhinos, which carry our Medics and Tail End Charlies.

-Given the number of competitors on the course relative to the number of support crew, it is likely that in an accident or emergency you as a fellow competitor may reach that person before the support crews do.
+Given the number of competitors on the course relative to the number of support crew, it is likely that in an accident or emergency, you or a fellow competitor may reach that person before the support crews do.
 If so, you should proceed as follows:

 1. FIRST ON SCENE:

 If you are the first on the scene please stop and assist the injured/distressed competitor & gather as much information as possible.

 Talk to first on scene then proceed to the nearest radio (Aid Station / Medic / 4WD / Tail End Charlie / some Marshalls) to report the situation (even if that means returning the way you came) so we can get expert help on the scene ASAP.

 3. OTHERS ON SCENE: